-Energy and food are not the same thing when we're talking at the cellular level.
+But energy and food are not the same thing when we're discussing the cellular level.
 Metabolism is the way we get to the good stuff, the chemical energy, in the molecules of the food we eat.
 Chemical energy is boss when it comes to getting things done: it powers every process needed for life.

 Cellular respiration overview